 Next, we assessed the adaptation effect at the horizontal and vertical meridians.
-The adaptation effect (calculated as the difference between adapted and non-adapted thresholds) was stronger at the horizontal than the vertical meridian [t(13)=3.77, p=.002, d=1.01] (Figures 2A, 3A), but there was no significant difference between the upper and lower vertical meridian [t(13)=0.01, p=.99].
+The adaptation effect (calculated as the difference between adapted and non-adapted thresholds, as in previous studies (112-114)) was stronger at the horizontal than the vertical meridian [t(13)=3.77, p=.002, d=1.01] (Figures 2A, 3A), but there was no significant difference between the upper and lower vertical meridian [t(13)=0.01, p=.99].

-To account for baseline differences in the non-adapted condition, we calculated the normalized adaptation effect [(adapted threshold-non-adapted threshold)/(adapted threshold+non-adapted threshold)].
-The normalized adaption effect was also stronger at the horizontal than the vertical meridian [t(13)=7.84, p<.001, d=2.1], with no significant difference at the upper and lower vertical meridians [t(13)=1.3, p=.217].
+To account for baseline differences in the non-adapted condition, we calculated a normalized adaptation effect [(adapted threshold-non-adapted threshold)/(adapted threshold+non-adapted threshold)].
+This normalized adaption effect was also stronger at the horizontal than the vertical meridian [t(13)=7.84, p<.001, d=2.1], with no significant difference at the upper and lower vertical meridians [t(13)=1.3, p=.217].
 In summary, the decrease in contrast sensitivity following adaptation was more pronounced at the horizontal than the vertical meridian.

 Figure 2.
-The contrast threshold (log-scaled) for orientation discrimination at the fovea, and at the left, right, upper, and lower perifoveal locations for (A) horizontal stimuli and (B) vertical stimuli.
-The adaptation effect, measured as the difference in contrast sensitivity between the adapted and non-adapted conditions, is stronger along the horizontal than the vertical meridian.
-The error bars represent ± 1 SEM.
+The top panel shows the contrast thresholds (log-scaled) for orientation discrimination at the fovea, and at the left, right, upper, and lower perifoveal locations for (A) horizontal stimuli and (B) vertical stimuli.
+Note that for the adapted condition, contrast thresholds (%) are similar for the 4 perifoveal locations (green points).
+The bottom panel illustrates that the adaptation effect, measured as the difference in contrast sensitivity between the adapted and non-adapted conditions, is stronger along the horizontal than the vertical meridian.
+The error bars represent ±1 SEM.